 A stack window displays a 3D image stack, one image plane (slice) at a time.

-- Click and drag will pan the image.
-Arrow keys will also pan.
+Click and drag will pan the image.
+Keyboard arrow-keys will also pan.

-- Ctrl+mouse wheel to zoom in and out.
+Ctrl+mouse wheel to zoom in and out.
 Keyboard +/- will also zoom in and out.
 All zooming is done by following the mouse pointer.
+Keyboard Enter will return image to full zoom.

 - Pixel intensity values below ‘min’ will be displayed as black